 Authentic Chinese language and culture learning in N.C. elementary, middle and high schools

-About 7,000 North Carolina K-12 students will be studying Chinese language and culture through the Center for International Understanding’s first-in-the-nation statewide network of Confucius Classrooms.
+More than 8,000 North Carolina K-12 students are studying Chinese language and culture through the Center for International Understanding’s first-in-the-nation statewide network of Confucius Classrooms.
 School year 2013-14 marks the fourth year of this innovative global experience for North Carolina schools and communities.

 In all there are 43 CIU-coordinated Confucius Classrooms active in 10 school districts hosting 30 guest teachers from China.
-The program has led to increased international school-to-school partnership activities in addition to Chinese language and culture classes in North Carolina.
+Students who learn Chinese hold a competitive advantage in an increasingly global world.

 China is North Carolina’s second largest trading partner and more than one-third of the world’s population speaks Chinese.
 To learn more about why understanding China is so important to North Carolina students’ success in the global economy, click here.